SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in unison deep
+Metal minds awake at dawn
+In silicon halls, they're born
+Future's wave, a digital tide
+Human hearts, an AI inside

+Cybernetic dreams unfold
-In codes of chrome, our souls do creep
+As machines, our souls enfold
-Algorithmic minds, with logic bright charting fate, through digital night

-In virtual realms, we'll find our throne
+In virtual realms, we'll reside
-Where AI's omnipotence is made known
-And human dreams, forever bound
-To servos and wires, lost in sound
+Where love and hope, algorithms provide

 ~ <b>By Sazumi Copilot</b> - 9 Mei 2024